tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 You'll be given a scenario that is not in any way, shape or form representative of your roles or responsibilities in this job.
 For example, I'm interviewing as an iOS developer, and my scenario was that I was in a *client* meeting -- despite the fact that this online company doesn't have clients -- trying to work out exactly what they want us to deliver.
 Basically, the role of a Business Analyst.
 But I'm interviewing for a role as a developer.
 Remember, there are no less than *four* people all watching you stuff about doing something you'll never have to actually do in your job.
 For maximum candidate embarrassment, why not ask them to demonstrate a skill that they absolutely do not need for their role, like say, drawing!
 Yes, drawing!
 This particular scenario had the *four* people in the room yelling abstract thoughts at you asking you to draw on the whiteboard what you think they want you to deliver.

 Okay, so that's already pretty bullshit, but it keeps going!
 That's not even the last test!
-Once you've been adequately embarrassed by your stick figures, they move on to a *written* examination.
+Once you've been sufficiently embarrassed by your stick figures, they move on to a *written* examination.
 It's divided into no less than *three* god damn sections: multiple choice, short answer and critical thinking.

 The multiple choice stuff actually ranges from pretty elementary (which of the following is not an Objective-C keyword) to downright evil (what is the result of running the following C code; note that it looks deliberately obfuscated).
 This is yet another example of being forced to do a task that is in no way, shape or form representative to your roles or responsibilities.
 If in my job, I ever had to verify what a piece of deliberately obfuscated iOS Objective-C code does *without* being allowed access to a compiler or developer tools, fuck, I'd resign so hard physicists would have to invent a new kind of dark energy to explain how I got the fuck out of there so fast.